Factor VIII (Antihemophilia Factor A)

 Why do I need this test?

-You may have this test if you have a family history of the disorder or if you have
+You may need this test if you have a family history of the disorder or if you have

 one or more of these symptoms:

-Prolonged and unexplained bleeding after minor cuts or dental procedures
+Prolonged and unexplained bleeding after minor cuts, surgeries, or dental procedures

 Slow wound healing because of repeated bleeding or infection